lane-willis/notes/for-faculty/mission-trips-faculty/professor-faq.md

 ---

 ### How do I suggest a mission trip to the CGCS?
    * To suggest a trip to the CGCS, you must submit a trip prospectus form.
-You may also reach out to our director, Keelan Cook, or our assistant director (hopefully).
+You may also reach out to our director, Keelan Cook, or our associate director (hopefully).
 The trip prospectus form can be found **[by clicking here](https://www.thecgcs.org/mission-trip-prospectus/)**.

 ### What are the requirements to lead a Southeastern mission trip?
    * **Need help**